• Level of education

 1) Fluid Mechanics:

-Notion of pressure, hydrostatic pressure, Archimedes' thrust, Bernoulli's theorem.
+Concept of pressure, hydrostatic pressure, Archimedes' principle, Bernoulli's theorem.

 Definition of momentum, Conservation of momentum.

-Definition of the moment of force and angular momentum, angular momentum theorem.
+Definition of torque and angular momentum, angular momentum theorem.

 Power and non-conservative forces (viscous).